giantjs/giant-developer-guide/src/entities.md

 ### Entities

 Entity data is stored in `$entity.entities`, in the semi-structured manner that is expected from a document-oriented database.
 Documents are grouped by type, and include their fields, and collection items.
 Note that document types are not collections themselves, as they are in MongoDB for instance.
 You can't access all documents of a certain type through the entity API, although it is possible to do on a lower level.

+For this reason:

-For this reason, groups of documents must always be referenced from a field on a document that we already have access to.
+> Groups of documents must always be referenced from a field on a document that we already have access to.

+The JSON below illustrates the contents of the `entities` container.

 ```json
 {